ARMmbed/mbed-littlefs/DESIGN.md

 ## Directories

 Now we just need directories to store our files.
-Since we already have metadata blocks that store information about files, lets just use these metadata blocks as the directories.
-Maybe turn the directories into linked lists of metadata blocks so it isn't limited by the number of files that fit in a single block.
+Because we already have metadata blocks that store information about files, let's just use these metadata blocks as the directories.
+Maybe turn the directories into linked lists of metadata blocks, so it isn't limited by the number of files that fit in a single block.
 Add entries that represent other nested directories.
-Drop "." and ".." entries, cause who needs them.
-Dust off our hands and we now have a directory tree.
+Drop "." and ".." entries because who needs them?
+Dust off our hands, and we now have a directory tree.

 ```